Importing untrusted TLS certificates to Che

 -

 Verify that the workspace container has your custom CA certificates.
-This command returns your custom CA certificates in PEM format:
+This command returns Che CA bundle certificates in PEM format: